Hisham Sharabi

-Hisham Sharabi (هشام الشرابي) (1927 Jaffa, Mandatory Palestine – 2005 Beirut, Lebanon) was Professor Emeritus of History and Umar al-Mukhtar Chair of Arab Culture at Georgetown University, where he was a specialist in European intellectual history and social thought.
+Hisham Sharabi (هشام الشرابي) (1927 Jaffa, Mandatory Palestine – 2005 Beirut, Lebanon) was a Palestinian historian and writer.
+He was Professor Emeritus of History and Umar al-Mukhtar Chair of Arab Culture at Georgetown University, where he was a specialist in European intellectual history and social thought.
 He died of cancer at the American University of Beirut hospital on January 13, 2005.

-Young Life
+Early life and education

 He spent his early years growing up in Jaffa, Palestine and Acre, Palestine before attending American University in Beirut, where he graduated with a B.A. in Philosophy.
 He then traveled to study at the University of Chicago, where he completed an M.A. in Philosophy in 1949.
 Politically active from a young age, Sharabi then returned to serve as editor of the Syrian Social Nationalist Party’s monthly magazine al-Jil al-Jadid (The New Generation).
 Forced to flee to Jordan after the parties disbanding in 1949, Sharabi returned to the United States where he completed a Ph.D. in the history of culture, again at the University at Chicago.
 That same year, he began to teach at Georgetown University, where he gained full professorship in eleven years; his chair was endowed by the Libyan government.